360 Degree Feedback: A New Approach of Performance Appraisals

 As we already know, feedback is important for growth.
 However, what makes 360-degree feedback extra valuable is that it is one of the most practical ways to create a feedback-rich environment and provide a comprehensive review for each individual.
 Let’s take a look at the break down of each component of a 360-degree feedback and its benefits.

-When the Advisory Council at the Standard Business School asked its members what they believed is a necessary attribute for business leaders to become more effective, the answer that everyone came to an agreement with was the need for greater self-awareness by leaders.
+When the Advisory Council at the Stanford Business School asked its members what they believed is a necessary attribute for business leaders to become more effective, the answer that everyone came to an agreement with was the need for greater self-awareness by leaders.
 Sometimes employees are too consumed with trying to complete the task at hand that they cannot find time to stop and uncover what issues may be hindering their productivity or growth.
 On the other hand, by first taking the time to conduct a self-evaluation, employees are likely to be able to participate more constructively in feedback meetings with their supervisors and teams.
 Self-evaluation is a great opportunity for one to identify weaknesses and set goals for efficiency and career development.

 As opposed to managers, team members are those that work side-by-side with an employee.
 By receiving well thought-out feedback from team members, it helps not only with increasing the efficiency of team projects, but also create a sense of unity and cohesion among the team.
 This process is also a great opportunity for teams to discuss and potentially reevaluate who would be the best fit for specific tasks in a team project.
 Having an idea of coworker perception also helps employee understand how others view their work.
 A chance for innovation and continuous learning, team feedback is just as crucial as feedback from a leader.